 It was a Sunday afternoon in February of 2014 when this project began to take shape.
 It wasn’t a long, drawn out idea or dream, but rather a concept thought up and put into action within the space of a single day.
 Prompted by a conversation with a friend, as we reflected on the struggles we both were facing and the many questions I was often asked, this began as nothing more than a post on social media.

-I was afraid of how my words would come across, fearful to draw attention to myself and feeling inadequate to speak in such a way.
+I was afraid of how my words would come across, fearful of drawing attention to myself and feeling inadequate to speak in such a way.
 I also assumed that first post would draw minimal attention.
 But numerous “likes” and comments later, I realized that perhaps I had started something bigger than I anticipated.

 WHAT PEOPLE ARE SAYING